abbadon1334/abbadon1334/README.md

 - Monitoring of energy savings.
 - Production forecast of photovoltaic systems based on the place of installation based on historical NASA meteorological values.
 - Remote assistance via IOT mounted on hydraulic pumps.
-- Management of online / offline flows of GDO logistics
+- Management of online/offline flows of GDO logistics

 ### :+1: Collaborations:
 IOT - UI & Realtime communication with devices of a truly innovative low voltage LED lighting system ([2wires.it](https://2wires.it)) which is mainly used on yachts and home automation